 - Aris Pagourtzis, Assist.
 Professor, NTUA

-- Matoula Petrolia, NTUA (now PhD student at Univ. of Nantes, France)
+- Matoula Petrolia, NTUA

 - Stathis Zachos, Professor, and Corelab leader, NTUA